TanyaCouture/microservices-infrastructure/docs/getting_started/aws.rst

 Terraform to provision your cluster, ``terraform plan`` to see what will be created, and ``terraform apply`` to provision the cluster.
-Afterwards, you can use the instructions in :doc:`getting started <index>` to install microservices-infrastructure on your new cluster.
+Afterwards, you can use the instructions in :doc:`getting started <index>` to install Mantl on your new cluster.

 Custom IAM Policy
 ^^^^^^^^^^^^^^^^^^